sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/use-federation.md

 To continue with this guide, make sure you have the required TLS credentials in place:

-* PEM-formatted X.509 certificate and corresponding private key copied to each cluster member
+* A PEM-formatted X.509 certificate and corresponding private key copied to each cluster member.
-* Corresponding CA certificate chain copied to each cluster member
+* A corresponding certificate authority (CA) certificate chain copied to each cluster member.

-If you don't have existing infrastructure for issuing certificates, see [Secure Sensu][13] for our recommended self-signed certificate issuance process.
+If you don't have existing infrastructure for issuing certificates, see [Generate certificates][13] for our recommended self-signed certificate issuance process.

 This prerequisite extends to configuring the following Sensu backend etcd parameters: